-Offered On-Campus Only
+Offered On-Campus and Online

 The program is designed for students who have the equivalent of an undergraduate degree in network and computer security, computer science or systems, electrical engineering or a related field; however, students without a background in one of these areas may enter the program by completing appropriate pre-requisite coursework under the guidance of a faculty adviser.
 Students with appropriate professional experience in information technology may also be eligible for program admission.

-The program accommodates both a full-time and part-time students.
+The program accommodates both full-time and part-time students.
 Full-time students can complete the program within an 18-month period.
 Part-time completion will vary based on total number of credits taken each term.
 A program of study will be developed with the program coordinator that responds to student needs and the department’s plan for course scheduling.

 Pre-Requisite Courses and Background